nabaneeta5/Wallet_Management/README.md

 • H2 Database<br />

 I have implemtented RestAPI to register the player, to create transactions (credit & debit) & to delete the player.
-Here for transactions, I have implemented two methods.<br />
+Here for transactions, I have implemented two methods.
+For player wallet, username field can not be null/blank.
+At the time of registering a player current balance field will be automatically stored as 0.
+For player transaction, transaction type & transaction balance can not be null/balance, transaction Id & transaction date will be automatically generated.<br />

 • to get list of the players<br />
 GET method: /playerwallet<br /><br />